 That month before my birth, cruel signs began to show themselves.
 Birds fell from the sky, sudden, and in such quantities as to block chimneys.
-A terrible groaning shocked the soles of the feet, coming whence none knew…but a glow, burning light in colors no fire of peat or charcoal could produce, seemed to hover, turning the snows of Lotoq to a metal-hued, steaming cloud.
+A terrible groaning shocked the soles of the feet, coming whence none knew…but a glow, burning light in colors no fire of dung or charcoal could produce, seemed to hover, turning the snows of Lotoq to a metal-hued, steaming cloud.

 Something awful and tragic had occurred, not long after, somewhere below the opposite flank.

-“I cannot go near the place,” a traveler brought word, meaning of a town that had once thrived there.
+“I cannot go near the place.”
+A traveler brought word, meaning of a town that had once thrived there.
 “I think we will never know.
 I think none escaped.”